greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DROP_RULE.html.md

 ## <a id="section6"></a>Compatibility

-`DROP RULE` is a Greenplum Database language extension, as is the entire query rewrite system.
+`DROP RULE` is a Greenplum Database extension, as is the entire query rewrite system.

 ## <a id="section7"></a>See Also